 These symptoms can be mild or severe.
 Most recent cases of bird flu in the U.S. have caused pink eye and mild respiratory symptoms.

-Humans can get bird flu if they come in contact with an infected animal’s body fluid, like spit (saliva), respiratory droplets or poop (feces).
+Humans can get bird flu if they come in contact with an infected animal’s body fluid, like spit (saliva), milk, respiratory droplets or poop (feces).
 You can breathe it in from small dust particles in animal habitats or get it into your eyes, nose or mouth after touching body fluids.

 Advertisement

-You don’t get bird flu from eating properly cooked poultry or eggs, or from drinking pasteurized milk.
+You don’t get bird flu from eating properly cooked poultry or eggs or from drinking pasteurized milk.
 Any flocks known to have avian flu virus are immediately taken out of the human food supply.

 Bird flu is very rarely contagious (spread from person to person), but there have been a few cases of spread between humans.
 None of these happened in the U.S. In almost all cases so far, human bird flu infections have come from contact with infected animals.
+But any time a human is infected, it’s possible that the virus could mutate to spread easily to other humans.

 Bird flu can often cause severe illness.
 Complications include: